MaryamZahiri/MaryamZahiri/README.md

 🔭 Currently developing softwares on different languages in Gaming Industry

-⚡ Hackethon winners in Sick Solution 2023
+⚡ Hackathon winners in Sick Solution 2023

 🎓 Graduated in Robotics/Mechatronics Engineer from University of British Columbia, Class of 2020.